CDan26/ConvenienceSystem/README.md

 * ConcenienceConsole/ConvenienceBackend: The logic of the backend of the system
 * ConvenienceFormClient: A Client based on WinForms
 * ConvenienceServer: The server part of the system
-* ConvenienceTest: A (legacy) testing subproject

 Known Issues:
 * On Mono 3.10. on OS X 10.10 the Winforms will not work du to a bug in Mono

 Further requirements:
-* MySQL Database (struct will be explained later on... maybe..)
+* MySQL Database (struct can be found in ConvenienceDB.sql)
 * MySQL .NET Drivers (just google for it, you will find the DLLs)
 * Xamarin.Adnroid (for the Adnroid App)